soywiz-archive/kaifu2x/README.md

 So I have tried to parallelize the convolution work in a per row basis.
 But there were too much calls to this so the overhead was big.
 In the end I placed the parallelization in a previous step.

+#### Future optimizations

+Since we can't do SIMD optimizations manually in the JVM.
+And there are no guarantees that the JVM uses SIMD instructions, our only option here is to use libraries for parallelizing mathematical operations either in the CPU and the GPU or even with shaders (GlSl for example).
+That's probably out of scope for this library (at least at this point), since the aim here is to illustrate how does this works internally and to provide a portable implementation that works out of the box on mac.